cramaboule/web_interface_nginx_restream/README.md

 # webinterface_nginx_retream

-Simple web interface to change Facebook and Youtube streamkey
+Simple web interface to change Facebook and Youtube streamkey with basic password in Apache module ```.htacess```

 In your ```/etc/nginx/nginx.conf```